 You will need to allow in the region of 10 to 12 per cent of the purchase price to cover the various fees and taxes involved in buying a property in Italy.

-Aside from the potential real estate agent fee that we have already mentioned could be in the region of 2.5 to 3 per cent, you will also need to pay a form of property purchase tax.
-On new Italian properties this is VAT and is payable at 9 per cent for non-luxury properties and 19 per cent for luxury property.
-For resale properties there is a purchase tax of 10 per cent for non-residents and 3 per cent for residents.
+Aside from the potential real estate agent fee that we have already mentioned could be in the region of two and a half to three per cent, you will also need to pay a form of property purchase tax.
+On new Italian properties this is VAT and is payable at nine per cent for non-luxury properties and 19 per cent for luxury property.
+For resale properties there is a purchase tax of 10 per cent for non-residents and three per cent for residents.

-Stamp duty (Bolli) is charged at 1 per cent for both residents and non-residents.
+Stamp duty (Bolli) is charged at one per cent for both residents and non-residents.

-Notary fees usually come in at around 2.5 per cent of the Declared Land Value of the property.
-Then there are survey fees to add and of course, your Italian real estate lawyers fees.
+Notary fees are usually around two and a half per cent of the Declared Land Value of the property.
+Then there are survey fees to add and of course, your Italian real estate lawyer’s fees.

 Are there any special rules for non-residents buying property in Italy?